 - Salaries will be targeted at the median based on an individual's performance, experience and unique value.
 Those executives and managers whose performance is exceptional, or who have long experience, considerable knowledge, or have a focused skill that would be difficult to replace may be targeted above the median.
 Those who demonstrate the ability to meet their job requirements, and have been in their position at least three years, may be paid approximately the median.
 Those who have been in their position less than three years may generally be paid below the median, absent exceptional performance or relevant career experience outside CBIZ.
 According to these general principles, pay may range between 80% and 120% of the median.
 The companies used to determine current market practices may include other financial and professional service companies of comparable size and complexity.
-Median ranges may be estimated by discretionary means, including adjustment to reflect CBIZ' relative revenue size.
+Median ranges may be estimated by discretionary means, including adjustment to reflect CBIZ relative revenue size.
 Annual increases may be kept at or below national averages and, over time, efforts will be made to limit the fixed portion of total cash compensation and increase the amount available under incentive plans. - The Company will strive to provide annual incentive award opportunities that equal market median when financial and individual goals are achieved.
 Award programs will be designed to provide compensation above the median of the marketplace when company and individual performance is significantly above goals, and below the median when performance fails to meet goals.
-For 2004 performance, the Committee has elected to grant Qualified Performance-Based Awards to a pre-defined group of senior executives--including the Chief Executive Officer--pursuant to Section 7 of the Amended and Restated Century Business Services, Inc. 2002 Stock Incentive Plan.
-The performance goals are based on benchmark goals tied to the Company's earnings per share ("EPS").
-The actual compensation award amounts for 2004 will be based on actual EPS.
-If actual EPS equals a predetermined target level, each awardee will receive an amount equal to his or her target award.
-The award will be less than the target award if actual EPS is below the target level, and will be greater if actual EPS is above the target.
-No award will be paid if the actual EPS is less than a predetermined floor level of earnings per share.
-A maximum award will be achieved if the EPS reaches or exceeds a ceiling goal. - Stock options and direct stock grants may be granted by the Committee to provide a reward opportunity for those management and other key employees who have performed well in the prior year, and who can impact the profit and loss goals of the Company.
-A new element to this portion of the Company's compensation strategy relates to the establishment of a restricted stock program which the Company is permitted to maintain under the Amended and Restated Century Business Services, Inc. 2002 Stock Incentive Plan.
-The long-term objective of any CBIZ stock-based compensation methodology is to provide stock option and restricted stock grants that offer similar opportunities for compensation that those offered at comparable financial and professional service firms that are similar in size to CBIZ. - Total compensation will reflect an individual's performance and potential.
+For 2004 performance, the Committee granted Qualified Performance-Based Awards to a pre-defined group of senior executives--including the Chief Executive Officer--pursuant to Section 7 of the Amended and Restated Century Business Services, Inc. 2002 Stock Incentive Plan.
+The performance goals were based on benchmark goals tied to the Company's earnings per share from continuing operations ("EPS").
+The compensation award amounts for 2004 were based on EPS targets as well.
+In 2005, the Committee has adjusted the EPS targets and award levels for certain senior management in charge of revenue-generating lines of business.
+As in 2004, however, if EPS from continuing operations equals a predetermined target level, each awardee will receive an amount equal to his or her target award.
+The award will be less than the target award if EPS is below the target level, and will be greater if EPS is above the target.
+No award will be paid if the EPS is less than a predetermined floor level of earnings per share.
+A maximum award will be achieved if the EPS reaches or exceeds a ceiling goal.

+- Stock options and restricted stock grants may be granted by the Committee to provide a reward opportunity for those management and other key employees who have performed well in the prior year, and who can impact the profit and loss goals of the Company.
+In 2004, the Committee implemented a restricted stock program which the Company is permitted to maintain under the Amended and Restated Century Business Services, Inc. 2002 Stock Incentive Plan.
+The long-term objective of CBIZ's stock-based compensation methodology is to provide stock option and restricted stock grants that offer similar opportunities for compensation that those offered at comparable financial and professional service firms that are similar in size to CBIZ. - Total compensation will reflect an individual's performance and potential.
 Performance will be measured in accordance with an individual's goals and objectives as well as their contribution to CBIZ's corporate goals and initiatives.
 Such factors as team work, new product innovation, aggressiveness, mentoring and personal development will strongly influence the non-quantitative portion of compensation awards.